-(e) A party to an offer must comply with the terms of any post-offer undertaking for the period of time specified in the undertaking and must complete any course of action committed to by the date specified in the undertaking.

-(f) A party to an offer will be excused compliance with the terms of a post-offer undertaking only if a qualification or condition set out in the undertaking applies.
-If a party to an offer wishes to rely on a qualification or condition to a post-offer undertaking in order to take, or not take, a course of action otherwise than in compliance with the terms of that undertaking, that party must consult the Panel in advance and obtain the Panel's consent to rely on that qualification or condition.

-(g) Except with the consent of the Panel, if such a course of action is then taken or not taken (as appropriate) with the Panel's consent, the party must promptly make an announcement describing the course of action it has taken, or not taken, and explaining how and why the relevant qualification or condition applies.
+- (e) A party to an offer must comply with the terms of any post-offer undertaking for the period of time specified in the undertaking and must complete any course of action committed to by the date specified in the undertaking. - (f) A party to an offer will be excused compliance with the terms of a post-offer undertaking only if a qualification or condition set out in the undertaking applies.
+If a party to an offer wishes to rely on a qualification or condition to a post-offer undertaking in order to take, or not take, a course of action otherwise than in compliance with the terms of that undertaking, that party must consult the Panel in advance and obtain the Panel's consent to rely on that qualification or condition. - (g) Except with the consent of the Panel, if such a course of action is then taken or not taken (as appropriate) with the Panel's consent, the party must promptly make an announcement describing the course of action it has taken, or not taken, and explaining how and why the relevant qualification or condition applies. - (h) A party to an offer which has made a post-offer undertaking must submit written reports to the Panel after the end of the offer period at such intervals (of not more than 12 months) and in such form as the Panel may require.
+Such reports must, as appropriate: - (i) indicate whether any course of action that the party has committed to take has been implemented or completed within the specified period of time and, if not, the progress made to date and the steps being taken to implement or complete the course of action and the expected timetable for completion; - (ii) confirm that any course of action that the party has committed not to take has not been taken; - (iii) include such other documents or information as the Panel may require; and - (iv) be published, in whole or in part (as required by the Panel), in accordance with the requirements of Rule 30.1.

-(h) A party to an offer which has made a post-offer undertaking must submit written reports to the Panel after the end of the offer period at such intervals (of not more than 12 months) and in such form as the Panel may require.
-Such reports must, as appropriate:
+- (i) The Panel may require a party to an offer which has made a postoffer undertaking to appoint a supervisor to: - (i) monitor compliance by that party with that undertaking; and - (ii) submit written reports to the Panel, at such intervals and in such form as the Panel may require, as to the compliance by that party with that undertaking, in accordance with arrangements made between the Panel and the supervisor.

-(i) indicate whether any course of action that the party has committed to take has been implemented or completed within the specified period of time and, if not, the progress made to date and the steps being taken to implement or complete the course of action and the expected timetable for completion;

-(ii) confirm that any course of action that the party has committed not to take has not been taken;

-(iii) include such other documents or information as the Panel may require; and

-(iv) be published, in whole or in part (as required by the Panel), in accordance with the requirements of Rule 30.1.

-(i) The Panel may require a party to an offer which has made a postoffer undertaking to appoint a supervisor to:

-(i) monitor compliance by that party with that undertaking; and in accordance with arrangements made between the Panel and the supervisor.
 The party to the offer must comply with any obligations imposed on it in the supervisor's terms of appointment.